 But duty called.
-I crossed Jackson, headed down to Perry Street and then up Perry.
+I crossed Jackson, headed down to Perry Street and then up Perry to North.
 When I came abreast of my aunts’ house I halted again.
 Should I go in and get my cigarettes?

 “I would if I were you."

 It was him again.
-Or Him, as the case may be.
-He looked more like a raffish beach bum than ever, leaning against a streetlight pole and smoking a cigarette in the leaf-dappled sunlight.
+Or Him, as the case may be, leaning against a streetlight pole and smoking a cigarette in the hot sun.

 “I really am trying to quit,” I said.